No matter where your talents and interests fall, St. Margaret's has a place for everyone to connect and engage.

 Prayer Shawl Ministry

 Members lovingly hand-knit shawls for baptismal candidates and those who are grieving, ill or going through a difficult time in life.
 The Ministry has dozens of members who gather on the first Saturday of each month from 9 to 11 a.m. in the administrative conference room.
 Hand-crafted beaded cross charms are also used to adorn the shawls as well as a tag with suggested prayers.
-For more information, contact coordinator Jane Piche at firstname.lastname@example.org or 410-349-0961.
+For more information, contact coordinator Dibble Hammar at email@example.com.

 St. Margaret's Guild

 A service and spiritual enrichment group, the Guild is open to all women whether or not they are members of St. Margaret’s.
-The Guild raises money throughout the year for community and youth outreach programs, and for improvements to St. Margaret’s buildings and grounds.The group meets once a month, the first Wednesday of the month, in the parish hall, usually at 1 p.m., to enjoy food and fellowship, as well as hear information on a variety of topics of interest from parishioners as well as local leaders and experts in various fields.
+The Guild raises money throughout the year for community and youth outreach programs, and for improvements to St. Margaret’s buildings and grounds.The group meets once a month, the first Wednesday of the month, in the parish hall, at noon to enjoy food (bring a bagged lunch but dessert provided) and fellowship.
+Guest speakers provide information on a variety of topics of interest.
 They also sponsor an annual Christmas and Summer luncheon and open it up to all parishioners.
-If you would like to become a member of St. Margaret’s Guild, contact Judy Hall at email@example.com.
+If you would like to become a member of St. Margaret’s Guild, contact Pat Hall at firstname.lastname@example.org.